val314159/christophergs.github.io/_posts/2016-02-07-metawear-guide-pt5.md

 Just like in the previous post where we used `getModule` to access the LED, we do the same for the accelerometer.
-We'll need to import the module and our switch:
+We'll need to import the module, our switch, and a couple of other metawear tools:

 {% highlight java %}
 import com.mbientlab.metawear.module.Accelerometer;
 import android.widget.Switch;
 import android.widget.CompoundButton;
+import com.mbientlab.metawear.RouteManager;
+import com.mbientlab.metawear.data.CartesianFloat;
 {% endhighlight %}

 Now we need to declare the variable (again, same as for the LED), as well as our switch and a few other constants which we will come to soon: